Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ### Date

-To search on the date an observation was made the following search constructs can be used.
+To search on the date an `Observation` was made the following search constructs can be used.

 ```http
 GET /Observation?patient=[value]&date=[value]